Mint Impact Certificate

 Step-by-step flow

-Start from the current admin Hub workspace.
-The certification surface is labelled Certify, and the mint action opens the Create Hypercert wizard for the selected garden.
+Start from the admin Hub workspace.
+The certification surface is labelled Certify, and the mint action opens the Create Hypercert form for the selected garden.

 - 1